WannaScream ransomware removal instructions

 |Distribution methods||Infected email attachments (macros), torrent websites, malicious ads.|

 |Damage||All files are encrypted and cannot be opened without paying a ransom.
 Additional password-stealing trojans and malware infections can be installed together with a ransomware infection.|

 Files attached to irrelevant emails that are received from suspicious, unknown addresses should not be opened.
 The same applies to website links.
-It is worth mentioning that cyber criminals often disguise their emails as official and important.
-Furthermore, all files and programs should be downloaded from official and trustworthy websites, none of the other sources that we mentioned in the previous paragraph above can be trusted/should be used for that.
-Also, it is important to update installed programs through implemented functions or tools that are provided by official software developers.
-If installed program is not free, then should be registered (activated) properly. it is not legal to use software 'cracking' tools for that and they often lead to installation of malicious software.
-One more way to keep a computer safe is to regularly scan it with some reputable anti-spyware or antivirus suite and make sure that it is up to date at all times.
-If your computer is already infected with WannaScream, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.
+Cyber criminals often disguise their emails as official and important.
+All files and programs should be downloaded from official and trustworthy websites, since none of the other sources mentioned above above can be trusted or should be used.
+Update installed programs through implemented functions or tools that are provided by official software developers.
+If an installed program is not free, it should be registered (activated) properly.
+It is illegal to use software 'cracking' tools and they often lead to installation of malicious software.
+Keep your computer safe by regularly scanning it with a reputable anti-spyware or antivirus suite and ensure that it is up to date at all times.
+If your computer is already infected with WannaScream, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this ransomware.

 Text presented in WannaScream.hta (pop-up window):

 All your files have been encrypted by Wanna Scream!

 due to a security problem with your PC.
 If you want to restore them, write us to the e-mail Filemgr@tutanota.com

 Write this ID in the title of your message:1E857D00

 In case of no answer in 24 hours write us to this e-mail:Cryptor6@tutanota.com